 What makes this guide different:

 Before diving into the indicators, let's be clear about what's at stake.
-Our analysis of 2,400+ care home placements reveals the true cost of skipping financial due diligence:
+The cost of skipping financial due diligence can be significant:

 | What You Didn't Check | Average Cost | Real Impact | How Often It Happens |